aravindashokk/purs_assignment/README.md

 ## Clone Repository

-Clone this repository to VSCode or equivalent source-code editor.Open two terminals side by side (using Split terminal).
+Clone this repository to VSCode or equivalent source-code editor.
+Open two terminals side by side (using Split terminal).

 ## Development server
 To run the server, navigate to purs_server using `cd purs_server`.
 Use `npm run devStart` to run the server and it will run automatically in PORT 5000